Becky139/mutts-cuts/AGILE.md

 - Mock up initial database design and document in readme
 - List and link technologies used in readme

-- Learn to use Github projects.
-Create user stories and drop onto kanban board
+- Learn to use GitHub projects.
+Create user stories and drop onto Kanban board

 ### Reflections